 It is defined as uniform enhancement of th...

-The accordion sign is seen on CT examinations of the abdomen and refers to the similarity between the thickened oedematous wall of pseudomembranous colitis to that of an accordion.
-The appearance arises as a result of oral contrast being trapped between oedematous haustral folds and pseudomembra...
+The accordion sign is seen on CT examinations of the abdomen and refers to the similarity between the thickened oedematous wall of pseudomembranous colitis and the folds of an accordion.
+This appearance is the result of oral contrast being trapped between oedematous haustral folds and pseudomemb...

 The antral nipple sign refers to redundant pyloric mucosa protruding into the gastric antrum and is seen in pyloric stenosis.

 cervix sign of pyloric stenosis

 target sign of pyloric stenosis